JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

   Then I expect the "counter" to be "0"
 ```

-You also could add that to the previous table, but I would argue that it is another requirement and its easier to understand the feature file if its written out in a separate Scenario.
+You also could add that to the previous table, but I would argue that it is another requirement, and it's easier to understand the feature file if it's written out in a separate Scenario.

 Running this test fails with: